tuian/EmailTracker/README.md

 Important disclaimer
 ====
-I am a newbee to PHP and know barely nothing about JS, CSS. <br>
+I am a newbee to PHP and know barely nothing about JS, CSS.
-So the efficiency of my algorithm is pretty bad and the interface is very ancient.<br>
+So the efficiency of my algorithm is pretty bad and the interface is very ancient.
-About privacy and interpersonal relationship: it's easy to get your UA; please don't abuse this program.<br>
+About privacy and interpersonal relationship: it's easy to get your UA; please don't abuse this program.
-I'll update this program as much as I can.<br>

 Prerequisites
 ====